leviolet/leviolet/README.md

 - 🌱 I’m currently learning in: JLU
 - 💬 中文是母语。English is generally OK.
 Can use Google Translate for your language.
-- 📫 How to contact me: I prefer Github Issues [here](https://github.com/leviolet/leviolet/issues) for things beside my repo
+- 📫 How to contact me: You can write anything beside my repos in Github Issues [here](https://github.com/leviolet/leviolet/issues)
 - ⚡ Fun fact: I used to mess up a senior's porject using pull request.
 So I prefer to use isuue or email instead of pull request to make contributions.